mpeeples2008/ArchNetSci/_book/index.md

 <div class="rmdwarning">
 <p>We use this icon to highlight particular areas of concern in our
 discussion of network methods and R code.
-In particular, we use this icon to warn you of common errors or pitfalls for particular functions.</p>
+In particular, we use this icon to warn you of common errors or pitfalls for particular functions or network methods.</p>
 </div>

 <div class="rmdtip">
 <p>We use this icon to highlight helpful tips for using particular R
-functions or R studio procedures.</p>
+functions or R-Studio procedures.</p>
 </div>